 Allegations involve child or youth in the household having sexualized contact or engaging in sexual behaviors with other child or youth in the home.
-(See reference for behaviors that may be considered common for childhood development go to http://nctsn.org/nctsn\assets/pdfs/ caring/sexualdevelopmentandbehavior.pdf).
+(View the link for behaviors that may be considered common for childhood development: http://nctsn.org/nctsn_assets/pdfs/caring/ sexualdevelopmentandbehavior.pdf).